SaeedBaig/saved-searcher-for-reddit/README.md

 ```

 TODO:
-- Make search substring and case-insensitive by default (e.g. searching "linux" will show saved posts from all subreddits with "linux" in their name)
-- Expand search to not just subreddit but also post-text
 - Add filter by subreddit or post-text (or both)
 - Add filter by comment or post (or both)
 - Add argument-parsing to alternatively use as single CLI command (e.g. `reddit_saved_search -u username -p password -r subreddit1 subreddit2 subreddit 3 ...`)